hynekcer/django-salesforce/docs/migrations.rst

 The option ``--sf-debug-info`` will print a short useful context about an error before raising an exception.
 It is useful also in an interactive mode for a decision if the command should continue or to be terminated.

-The option ``--sf-no-check-permissions`` is useful if the database contains no important data, but the migration state is lost out of sync and you want to go to an initial state and migrate again.
+The option ``--sf-no-check-permissions`` disables the security mechanism B) about permission of objects and fields.
+It is useful if the database contains no important data, but the migration state is lost or out of sync and you want to go to an initial state and migrate again.
 Then this combination of parameters could be useful:

 .. code:: shell